uschpc/multi_gpu_training/01_single_gpu/README.md

 ### Examine Your GPU Utilization

-You can check gpu utilizatio using "watch -n 1 nvidia-smi" command.
+You can check gpu utilization using "watch -n 1 nvidia-smi" command.
 To exit watch session, use Ctrl + C.

 ## Step 4: Work through the Performance Tuning Guide